About Dorset Council

 Carer Support Dorset provides information, advice and guidance in your caring role.
 You might not think of yourself as a carer and think what you do is just part of being a parent, spouse, friend, or sibling.
 As a result, you might be missing out on the support that is available.

 Citizens Advice Bureau (CAB) provides free, independent, confidential and impartial advice to everyone on their rights and responsibilities.
 They can also offer advice on debt and financial difficulties.
 Visit the Citizens Advice Bureau website or find your local Citizens Advice.

 Prama Life supports older people and carers across Dorset by providing a range of community-based activities, including support groups for people with dementia and their carers, exercise, crafts groups and social clubs.

-Dorset Council Library Service provides far more than a book service with hire of DVDs, audio books, e-books, magazines, newspapers and e-comics.
+Dorset Council Library Service provides far more than a book service with the hire of DVDs, audiobooks, e-books, magazines, newspapers and e-comics.
 You can search for your family history, use the reference resources, access adult learning courses and home education resources.
 Many also host events, courses and social activities.